hydrosolutions/SAPPHIRE_Forecast_Tools/doc/configuration.md

 ```

 The preprocessing of data gateway will write output to the following paths.
-TODO @Sandro: Please add a sentence to what is stored in these different folders.
+TODO: Sandro: Please add a sentence to what is stored in these different folders.
 ```
 # PATH FOR INTERMEDIATE RESULTS
 # Subfolders located in ieasyforecast_intermediate_data_path